Charlotte-kxdxtc/IntroInfoSec-2025/lab1/README.md

 ## Environment Setup

-Remember you can always gain access to the computers in the MSSI lab.
-YOu may need to complete certain paperwork for this.
+**Remember: If your laptop runs into VM issues, you can always do the lab on the MSSI Lab computers.**
+To use the lab machines, first **activate your ISI/MSSI account**: <https://wiki.isi.jhu.edu/index.php/MSSI_Accounts>.
+For details, see Christopher Venghaus’s email titled **“MSSI Account Information”**

 ### Intel/AMD Machines x86-64